-We want our children to develop self-awareness, positive self-esteem and confidence, enabling them to:
+We want our children to develop positive mental wellbeing, self-awareness and confidence, enabling them to:

 - Have a sense of purpose

 - Value self and others

-- Form healthy and positive relationships
+- Form healthy and positive relationships in the real world and online

 - Make and act on informed decisions

 - Communicate effectively

 - Work with others

 - Respond to challenge

 - Be active partners in their own learning

 - Be active citizens within the local community

 - Explore issues related to living in a democratic society

 - Become healthy and fulfilled individuals

-PSHE Vision and values
+PSHE Vision and Values

 Curriculum Content PSHE (which includes Relationships and Sex Education) is taught weekly through a planned programme of work that follows the Jigsaw PSHE programme.
 Jigsaw brings together PSHE Education, emotional literacy, social skills and spiritual development in a comprehensive scheme of learning.
 Teaching strategies are varied and are mindful of preferred learning styles and the need for differentiation.
 Jigsaw is designed as a whole school approach, with all year groups working on the same theme (Puzzle) at the same time.
 This enables each Puzzle to start with an introductory collective worship, generating a whole school focus for adults and children alike.
 Six Puzzles in Jigsaw are designed to progress in sequence from September to July.
 Each Puzzle has six Pieces (lessons) which work towards an 'end product', for example, The School Learning Charter or The Garden of Dreams and Goals.
 Each Piece has two Learning Intentions: one is based on specific PSHE learning (covering the non-statutory national framework for PSHE Education but enhanced to address children's needs today); and one is based on emotional literacy and social skills (covering the SEAL learning intentions but also enhanced).
 The enhancements mean that Jigsaw is relevant to children living in today's world as it helps them understand and be equipped to cope with issues like body image, cyber and homophobic bullying, and internet safety.
 Every Piece (lesson) contributes to at least one of these aspects of children's development.
 This is mapped on each Piece and balanced across each year group.
 For children in Reception, the lesson plans clearly identify the Early Learning Goal (ELG) and the Development Matters levels (D4 - D6) that will be that session's focus.
-Every plan has child initiated and Adult-led activity ideas for both the indoor and outdoor learning environment.
-Jigsaw Content Jigsaw covers all areas of PSHE for the primary phase, as shown below:
+Every plan has child initiated and adult-led activity ideas for both the indoor and outdoor learning environment.
+Jigsaw content covers all areas of PSHE for the primary phase, as shown below:

-Autumn 1: Being Me in My World Includes understanding my place in the class, school and global community as well as devising Learning Charters)
+Autumn 1: Being Me in My World (Includes understanding my place in the class, school and global community as well as devising Learning Charters).

-Autumn 2: Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and diversity work
+Autumn 2: Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and diversity work.

-Spring 1: Dreams and Goals Includes goal-setting, aspirations, working together to design and organise fund-raising events
+Spring 1: Dreams and Goals Includes goal-setting, aspirations, working together to design and organise fund-raising events.

-Spring 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices
+Spring 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices.
+This half term will be dedicated to teaching a firm understanding of the importance of leaving a healthy lifestyle and developing positive mental wellbeing.

-Summer 1: Relationships Includes understanding friendship, family and other relationships, conflict resolution and communication skills
+Summer 1: Relationships Includes understanding friendship, family and other relationships, conflict resolution and communication skills.